emrehannn/turbo-watch/README.md

 # Turbo-Watch

-**Turbo-Watch** is a lightweight Chromium extension that allows users to easily play videos at speeds ranging from **0.1x** to **10x**.
+**Turbo-Watch** is a lightweight Chromium extension that allows users to easily play videos at speeds ranging from **0.1x** to **10x** in any HTML5 video in the internet.
 Take full control of your video playback speed with just a few clicks!
 Works in almost any website from Coursera to YouTube, so you are not limited by 0.25x to 2x options.

 ## Features